-Once an employer files an H-1B case petition (on Form I-129), the processing is in the hands of U.S. Citizenship and Immigration Services (USCIS).
-Some applicants receive approval in as few as 30 days, others wait much longer.
+Once an employer has gone through the various preliminary steps and then filed an H-1B case petition (on Form I-129), the processing is in the hands of U.S. Citizenship and Immigration Services (USCIS).
+Some applicants have been known to receive approval in as few as 30 days, others wait much longer.

 Employers willing to pay an additional amount can get "premium processing" of the I-129 petition ($2,500; 2023 figure).
 This guarantees a decision within 15 calendar days of filing, or within 15 days of a response to a Request for Evidence, if USCIS issues one.
 (See 8 C.F.R. § 106.4.)

 Because of the annual limit on the number of H-1B petitions that can be approved, an employer often must petition six months in advance of the date the employee starts the job.
 That should, in theory, leave plenty of time for USCIS to approve or reject the petition, so that the employee knows whether they can get an H-1B visa or get into H-1B status in the U.S. before the job starts.

 Nonetheless, USCIS sometimes takes more than six months to adjudicate H-1B petitions in the best of times (and the COVID-19 pandemic introduced further delays).
 This can virtually force employers to pay the extra fee for premium processing when it's available, particularly if the employee does not have any other authorization to start working on October 1.